carpentries/lesson-development-training/GOVERNANCE.md

 e.g. on the curriculum site and/or when a release of the curriculum is made to Zenodo.

 ## Maintainer Meetings
-The Maintainer Team meets frequently, at minimum for at least 30 minutes every two months.
+The Maintainer team meets frequently, at minimum for at least 30 minutes four times per year.
 Meetings provide an opportunity for Maintainers to discuss outstanding issues and pull requests and co-work on the project where necessary.

+### Meeting schedule
+See [README.md](./README.md) for details of the current Maintainer meeting schedule.

 ### Meeting agenda
 The agenda for Maintainer meetings will be prepared as a collaborative document,